Fremantle Stuff > Arthur Head

 Quarrying from what is now the approximate site of J Shed.
-Source and date unknown, but it is after 1881, when the second lighthouse was built, and after 1903, when the timeball was moved to the remains of the first lighthouse.
+Source and date unknown, but it is after 1879, when the second lighthouse was first lit, and also after 1903, when the timeball was moved to the remains of the first lighthouse.

-Bathers Beach from Arthur Head, 2015, showing the Kidogo Arthouse (the kerosene store), a structure representing the mortuary, and part of a sculpture exhibition.
+Bathers Beach from Arthur Head, 2015, showing the Kidogo Arthouse (the kerosene store - which would have stored fuel for the second lighthouse), a structure representing the mortuary, and part of a sculpture exhibition.

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council.